 A quantitative study was done to describe the use of oral triptans with or without NSAIDS for migraine treatment in a managed care population (Ng-Mak, Hu, Chen, & Ma, 2008).
 The researchers used a descriptive design.
 A sample size of 1500 participants provided an appropriate level of participants (Ng-Mak, Hu, Chen, & Ma, 2008).
 People who experienced migraines were identified from an administrative claims database and were surveyed about their use of oral triptans and NSAIDS during their last attack in the screening phase of this research (Ng-Mak, Hu, Chen, & Ma, 2008).
 Subsequent migraine attacks in the follow-up phase of the study were also examined to determine the effectiveness of triptans and NSAIDS (Ng-Mak, Hu, Chen, & Ma, 2008).
 This study found that participants taking only triptans were more satisfied than those using a combined therapy (34.7%) (Ng-Mak, Hu, Chen, & Ma, 2008).
 A portion (28.6%) of the population stated that taking an NSAID before the migraine and a triptan after were satisfied with their effectiveness (Ng-Mak, Hu, Chen, & Ma, 2008).
 Around 3.2% of the population that used a triptan for prevention and then an NSAID at the onset were satisfied with their methods (Ng-Mak, Hu, Chen, & Ma, 2008).
 Another 13.1% were satisfied when using NSAIDS only (Ng-Mak, Hu, Chen, & Ma, 2008).
 This study had several limitations.
 The results can only be generalized to those that used oral triptans and NSAIDS (Ng-Mak, Hu, Chen, & Ma, 2008).
 The prevalence of combination use was comparatively higher (38%) than the prevalence of co-therapy among oral triptan users (27%) (Ng-Mak, Hu, Chen, & Ma, 2008).
 Females are more represented in this research (Ng-Mak, Hu, Chen, & Ma, 2008).
 The researchers only described the prevalence and patterns of migraine treatment regimens.
 (Ng-Mak, Hu, Chen, & Ma, 2008).

 The research supports the protocol.
 The research supports the use of NSAIDS and triptans for mild to moderate migraines.
 Also, the research supports the use of digydroergotamine for moderate to severe headaches in the clinical setting.
-Prophylaxis is of migraines is a controversial subject depending on the type of treatment due to the side effects.
+Prophylaxis ? in the treatment of migraines is a controversial subject depending on the type of treatment due to the side effects.
 The protocol reflects the best practice standards promoting positive patient outcomes.
 The protocol may need to be revised to determine the effectiveness and a specific algorithm for prophylaxis.
 The study regarding prophylaxis showed that only 50% of the participants were satisfied and supported prophylaxis of migraines (Dekker, et al., 2012).
 Side effects of the drugs used for prophylaxis were a big issue according to the patients (Dekker, et al., 2012).

 The protocol regarding migraines can be very beneficial to both patients and nurses.
 This provides for an accurate list of possible medications for the treatment of varying degrees of migraines.
-The research done supports the protocol, however, further evaluation may be needed regarding the prophylaxis of migraines.
+The research done supports the protocol, however, further evaluation may be needed regarding the prophylaxis of migraines.Your conclusion is weak or too brief.

 References